 2 – Sell Your Beats and Instrumentals Online

-This the option for those not looking to go the route of releasing music onto online stores through the options above.
+This is the option for those not looking to go the route of releasing music onto online stores through the options above.
 There may be reasons why you don’t want to sell through iTunes.
-Maybe you don’t consider yourself an “artist” but a “composer”.
+Maybe your the type of producer who’s not as much a singer-songwriter, but a “composer”.
 That is to say, you’d rather your music be sold for its use value aside from entertainment value.

 In that case, you fall into the category of a beatmaker or composer of instrumentals.